umkcroboticsteam/sumo-bot/Code/Sumo/ReadMe.txt

-This is the current code for the sumo bot
+This is the current code for the sumo bot.